Submitty/submitty.github.io/_docs/sysadmin/update.md

-**IMPORTANT NOTE: If your system was initially installed prior to mid-June 2018, please start with the section at the bottom of this page.**
+**IMPORTANT NOTE: If your system was initially installed prior to early June 2018, please start with the section at the bottom of this page.**

 ### Update Submitty

-1. To update the submitty code, get the specific branch/release to which you want to upgrade.
+1. To update the Submitty source code repository, get the specific branch/release to which you want to upgrade.
 For example:

     ```
     cd /usr/local/submitty/GIT_CHECKOUT/Submitty